crozone/SpectrePoC/README.md

 The source code in this repository was conveniently provided by Erik August's gist, found here: https://gist.github.com/ErikAugust/724d4a969fb2c6ae1bbd7b2a9e3d4bb6

+The code has been minimally modified to fix build issues and improve comments where possible.

 ## Building

 The project can be built with GNU Make and GCC.